Syringa vulgaris: Cultivation

-The lilac is a very popular ornamental plant in gardens and parks, because of its attractive, sweet-smelling flowers, which appear in early summer just before many of the roses and other summer flowers come into bloom.
+The lilac is a very popular ornamental plant in gardens and parks because of its attractive, sweet-smelling flowers, which appear in early summer just before many of the roses and other summer flowers come into bloom.

 In late summer, lilacs can be attacked by powdery mildew, specifically Erysiphe syringae, one of the Erysiphaceae.
-No fall color is seen and the seed clusters have no aesthetic appeal.
+No fall color is seen, and the seed clusters have no aesthetic appeal.

 Common lilac tends to flower profusely in alternate years, a habit that can be improved by deadheading the flower clusters after the color has faded and before seeds, few of which are fertile, form.
 At the same time, twiggy growth on shoots that have flowered more than once or twice can be cut to a strong, outward-growing side shoot.

 It is widely naturalised in western and northern Europe.
-In a sign of its complete naturalization in North America, it has been selected as the state flower of the state of New Hampshire, because it "is symbolic of that hardy character of the men and women of the Granite State".
+In a sign of its complete naturalization in North America, it was selected as the state flower of the state of New Hampshire, in that state's wording because it "is symbolic of that hardy character of the men and women of the Granite State".
 Additional hardiness for Canadian gardens was bred for in a series of S. vulgaris hybrids by Isabella Preston, who introduced many of the later-blooming varieties.
 Their later-developing flower buds are better protected from late spring frosts.
 The Syringa × prestoniae hybrids range primarily in the pink and lavender shades.